dufferzafar/win-butler/README.md

 ## <a name="changelog"></a>Changelog

+* Added: Alt + Ctrl + Z - Runs Cmder.
+Updates Left.

+* Created a separate file to log all the wild ideas that come to mind.
+Later.md

+* Added: Ctrl + W - Maps to Alt + F4 in some applications.
 * Added: Backup Buddy.
 Modify settings in <buddy\backup.ahk>.

 * Added: Shows the currently playing song in Volume OSD.
 Works because I have Windows Media Player Plus! plugin enabled.
 Get it from http://www.bm-productions.tk/